MiczFlor/RPi-Jukebox-RFID/components/rfid-reader/PN532/README.md

     - or instead of using the UI, here is the CLI command:
         `sudo raspi-config nonint do_i2c 0`

-4. Install I2C tools and libnfc
+4. Install I2C tools
-    - `sudo apt-get install i2c-tools libnfc-bin`
+    - `sudo apt-get install i2c-tools`

 5. Check that the reader is found trough I2C
     - check `sudo i2cdetect -y 1`